 Still Not Perfect– This baby heater only works at 900 watts, which isn’t the most powerful heater on this list.
 But it works well for heating a small area, like where your baby is sleeping or playing.
 And the smaller motor means that it’s quieter.
 The child locks on the control only work on the power switch and not on the other controls.
 Finally, I feel that the price is a smidge high, but you are getting a high-quality product.

 This is the perfect safe space heater for any nursery, playroom, or baby room.
 Enough said.
-I like it better than the other model, the Vornadobaby Breesi Nursery Heater.
+I like it just as much as their air purifier model, the Vornado Baby Purio Nursery Air Purifier.
+Together, they’re unstoppable!

 2. Honeywell HZ-7304U Deluxe EnergySmart Cool Touch Heater